collective/volto-hydra/README.md

 - field: You can have more than one area of sub-blocks in a container by using a different field prefix. default=blocks.
 - hide_chooser_add: you might want to put in a custom add button via ```data-block-choose``` or an api call. default=false if it's a ChooserBlock

+Note: The content object is itself a container so the same specifications can be used for the Page as a whole.

 ### Level 5: Enable Visual frontend editing of Text, Media and links ([TODO](https://github.com/collective/volto-hydra/issues/5))